Gabriel-RABHI/ActionBridge/README.md

 In the **Dashboard** application UI, this **Signal** files are stacked as inputs data.
 This inputs can be selected to build a **Ticket**, a prompt to send to the LLM tool to plan a given programming work.
 To do it, there is a list of the various **Agents** seen from the main selected path.
 Under each agent, the defined **Actions** are listed.
 You can select an **Action** or write a prompt yourself.
 The prompt is previewed immediately with the **Agent** specific context.
 It can be manually edited too.
 Then you can click "Run".
 The pending **Ticket** is sent to the LLM coding tool if there no existing **Ticket** pending or in process.
 The **Ticket** is converted in **Tasks** by the LLM Coding Tool, then this **Tasks** are send to the LLM Coding Tool for execution.

 When the **Ticket** is completed - it mean that there is no remaining **Tasks** to be done for this Ticket and declared completed - a final **Summary** is produced.
 There is a summary **Index** that reference each **Tickets** summary. **Tickets** summary explain (1) the task intent, (2) the starting point, (3) problems and (4) changes.
 Upcoming **Ticket** processing **Agents** can read the **Index** and read the various tickets summaries as knowledge base.
-Here is a deep, structured expansion of the "What does it change?" section.
-It breaks down your core ideas into distinct sub-concepts, provides concrete examples, and highlights the specific benefits of this architectural shift to make your vision clear and compelling.

 ## What Does This Change?

 ActionBridge fundamentally shifts the developer's role from writing and maintaining source code to defining and refining intent, rules, and context.
 By treating code as a temporary byproduct of highly localized knowledge, it introduces a completely new paradigm for software engineering.